farfalle with roasted garlic, nuts, and raisins

 ½ cup chopped almonds, lightly toasted

-3 scallions (white and tender green parts), finely minced
+3 scallions (white and tender green parts), finely

 ¾ teaspoon salt